jamielliottg/Berry-Bash/instructions/5-customization.md

 1.  **Choosing Slot Types**

-Continuing with City Guide, we’ve customized for our city/town, let’s add a feature by adding a new intent, such as a new type of intent that we want our skill to handle.
-Let’s create an intent so we can ask this skill which sports team plays hockey, baseball, etc. Go into skill builder, create an intent, type a sample utterance, double-click on slot word and define that, then add some code to pull out a slot value and handle the intent and provide a custom response to the user.
+Continuing with Berry Bash, let’s add a feature by adding a new intent, such as a new type of intent that we want our skill to handle.
+This can be whatever you want; you can do this by following below:

 1. Go to developer.amazon, click Interaction Model on the left to enter the skill builder.

 1. Click "Add New Intent".

-1. Name it ``` TeamNameIntent ``` and click Create Intent.
+1. Name it whatever you want (usually SOMETHINGIntent) and click Create Intent.

-1. Click utterances and type: "what team plays basketball" then enter.
+1. Click utterances and type things your users may say to his this intent

-1. Double-click the word basketball, and name it "sport" in the create a new intent slot on the right.
+1. You can Double-click the a word to create a new intent slot on the right.

-1. Click choose a slot type.
-You should see a list of suggested slot types- search for sport here, then choose the premade ``` AMAZON.sport ``` type.
+1. Click choose a slot type, you can use the search to pick from Amazon's internal ones.

 1. Click Save & then click Build Skill.

 1. Click test.

-1. Type "what team plays baseball" into the Service Simulator > Enter Utterance field and then hit enter.
+1. Type a similar utterance for this intent into the Service Simulator > Enter Utterance field and then hit enter.

 1. When you see the Lambda Request box fill with code, select everything in that box and copy it.